schnatterer/smeagol-galore/example/README.md

 docker-compose up -d
 ```

-Smeagol galore can be reached vid on `https://localhost:8443`.
+Smeagol galore can be reached via on `https://localhost:8443`.

 ## Reverse proxy